 butter for greasing the pans, or mini-muffin liners

 cayenne pepper, for extra kick, if a kick is desired

 4-oz. can diced, roasted green chiles, the larger quantity yields a spicier bite

 Prepared salsa as an accompaniment , if desired

-- Pre-heat oven to 375º and grease the individual cups of two nonstick mini-muffin tins, each containing 12 little cups.
-Each cup should hold about 1/8 c.
-(2 T.).
+Pre-heat oven to 375º and grease the individual cups of two nonstick mini-muffin tins, each containing 12 little cups (or line them with fluted foil liners).

-- In a medium bowl, with a wire whisk, beat the eggs until foamy.
-Add the milk and whisk to combine.
-Add the crême fraîche and whisk again.
-Add the cayenne pepper and whisk once again.
-Sift the flour over and whisk in-some tiny lumps will remain.
+In a medium bowl, using a wire whisk or an electric hand mixer, beat the eggs until foamy.
+While beating, add the milk, crême fraîche and cayenne pepper to create a smooth mixture.
+Sift the flour over and beat in until combined- -some tiny lumps will remain.

-- Scrape the batter into a measuring cup and pour a little batter into each cup until about 1/3 to 1/2 full.
-Start with the smaller amount to make sure you get to fill all the cups and also to leave room for the chiles and cheese.
+Scrape the batter into a measuring cup with a spout and pour a little batter into each cup until about 1/3 to 1/2 full.
+Start with the smaller amount to make sure you get to fill all the cups, leaving room for the chiles and cheese.

-- With a teaspoon, drop a small portion of the diced chiles into each cup, dividing evenly, about 1/4 to 1/2 t. per cup.
+With a teaspoon, drop a small portion of the diced chiles into each cup, about 1/4 to 1/2 t. per cup.
 Put a few pinches of the cheese on top of the chiles.
-Push the cheese and chiles into the batter with a small spoon so they are slightly covered with batter and a little distributed in each cup.
-Place on a rack in the center of the oven and bake 15-20 minutes, or until puffed and golden, the edges nice and brown. (when things are smelling and looking good to you, take them out--you may need less time).
+Press the cheese and chiles slightly into the batter with the teaspoon.
+Place on a rack in the center of the oven and bake 15-20 minutes, or until puffed and golden.
+The edges will be nice and brown.